Monkey and Coconuts, the evergreen math puzzle and easy solutions

 The puzzle was highly valued by the legendary mathematician and puzzler Martin Gardner who contributed to its popularity by featuring it in Scientific American and in some of his famous books.
 He went on to say that, The Monkey and the coconuts puzzle is "probably the most worked on and least often solved" algebraic puzzle.
 It is classified as a Diophantine algebraic puzzle.

-Following is our solution of the original puzzle in which we have used school level math and it should be easily understandable.
+Following is our solution of the original puzzle in which we have used School level basic math and it should be easily understandable to all.

-Solution to Monkey and coconuts puzzle, original version
+Solution to Monkey and coconut problem, original version

-Let us mention here, we are averse to using deeper mathematics for solving puzzles and so we always try to find out solutions based on simpler patterns and methods that would be clear to most people.
+Let us repeat here, we are averse to using advanced mathematics for solving puzzles and so we always try to find out solutions based on simpler patterns and methods that would be clear to most people.

 Let us repeat the puzzle for ease of reference.